A polynomial invariant and duality for triangulations: A Polynomial invariant for Triangulations of an Orientable Manifold

 For a detailed discussion of the properties of this polynomial for graphs on surfaces we refer the reader to \cite{Krushkal}.
 We are ready to state the main result of the paper, establishing the duality of the polynomial invariant $P$, generalizing theorem \ref{sphere duality}.
 Note that the polynomial $T_K$ defined in (\ref{general Tutte}) is a specialization of $P_{K,M}$, see lemma \ref{relation with Tutte} at the end of this section.

-\begin{Theorem} \end{Theorem}
+\begin{theorem} \end{theorem}

 \begin{proof} The proof consists of two parts, first we establish the duality between the $X$ and $Y$ variables using classical duality theorems from algebraic topology.
-Then we will establish the duality between the $A$ and $B$ variables using elements of symplectic linear algebra.
+Then duality between the $A$ and $B$ variables will be proved using elements of linear algebra in the presence of a non-degenerate bilinear form (the intersection pairing).
 As in the proof of theorem \ref{sphere duality}, for each spanning $n$-subcomplex $L$ of $K$ consider the corresponding ``dual'' spanning $n$-subcomplex $\overline L$ of $K^*$.

 Note that for a triangulation $K$ of $M$, $H_{n-1}(K)=H_{n-1}(M)$, therefore the exponent of $X$ in each summand in (\ref{definition P}) equals $|H_{n-1}(L)|-|H_{n-1}(M)|$.